lzgabel/zdb/README.md

 It is possible to inspect the log in more detail and search for a specific index **OR** position.

-To search for a record position use:
+To search for a record position, use:

 ```sh
 zdb log search --path=<pathToPartition> --position=<position>
 ```

-It will print all related information to the record, when it exists in the log.
+It will print all related information to the record when it exists in the log.

-To search for an index use:
+To search for an index, use:

 ```sh
 zdb log search --path=<pathToPartition> --index=<position>
 ```

-It will print a details to the specific index, when it exists in the log.
+It will print details to the specific index when it exists in the log.

 #### Print Log

 It is possible to print the complete log to standard out.
-This can be quite helpful if you want to track down some records, which might have caused some issues.
+This can be pretty helpful if you want to track down some records, which might have caused some issues.

 To print the log: